Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Grounding Off-Grid Solar System Safety

-Grounding (or "earthing") is the practice of connecting specific parts of your electrical system to the literal earth (soil).
-It is the most confusing and often skipped step in DIY solar, but it is critical for safety.
+Grounding (or "earthing") is the most confusing and often skipped step in DIY solar, but it is absolutely critical for safety.
+In this comprehensive guide, we will break down exactly how to ground your off-grid solar system safely and effectively.

 Disclaimer: We are not electricians.
-Local codes (NEC in the US) vary.
-Always consult a licensed professional.
+Local electrical codes (such as the NEC in the US) vary significantly by jurisdiction.
+Always consult a licensed professional before finalizing your system.

-1. Lightning Protection: If lightning strikes near your array, grounding gives that massive surge a path to the earth around your equipment, rather than through it (and your house).
+• Lightning Protection: If lightning strikes near your array, grounding gives that massive high-voltage surge a path of least resistance to the earth around your equipment, rather than through it (and your house).

 Two Types of Grounding